oVirt/ovirt-site/source/develop/release-management/features/gluster/gluster-reset-brick-support.html.md

 *   Actions on "Bricks" tab / sub-tab:
     -   Reset Brick
+    -   Input for reset-brick is host,volume and existing brick.

+    Note: Reset brick will only work with the existing brick, it will not recreate or replace any brick.

 Once User will click on "Reset Brick", One Confirmation window will pop up.